 Tradition.
 Pride.
 Connection.

-Multicultural Homecoming is brought to you in partnership with the Division of Diversity, Equity & Educational Achievement and the WAA Homecoming Committee.
+Multicultural Homecoming was hosted in partnership with the Division of Diversity, Equity & Educational Achievement and the WAA Homecoming Committee.

 Thank you to our UW Homecoming 2021 sponsors